days-later/svg-plant/README.md

 ```

 ### color
-Boolean, Default: true
+Boolean, Default: `true`

 Wether the svg includes fill / stroke style attributes.
 `potPathAttr` will only be used if color is enabled.
-If color is disabled, branches and leaves will each be rendered as a single path element.
-Without color the plant looks like a silhouette and you can use css to give it a solid color:
+Without color the plant looks like a silhouette and can be styled with css to give it a solid color:

 ```css
 svg.svg-plant {